hsujeremy/spotify-curator/README.md

 of data to determine whether that given song falls within an acceptable range in that genre.

-## Backend
+## Architecture Overview

-### Tech Stack
-The server is written in Python and uses Flask.
+The backend server is written in Python and uses Flask.
 We call the Spotify Web API here.
 To deploy the models, we process long running tasks using a distributed task queue.
 We use Celery as the queue with Redis currently serving as both the message broker and the Celery backend.

+The frontend client is written in JavaScript using the React framework.

+## Contributing

-### Setup
+### Backend Setup

 We recommend using a virtual environment.
 To create one, run:
 ```
 python3 -m venv venv